Clean, innovative design; USB Type-C port; Brilliant display; Great stylus; Long battery life;

 Windows 10 is a desktop operating system.
 Or maybe it's a tablet operating system.
 In Microsoft's eyes, the OS has always been both, and there's no machine that displays that perspective better than the Surface Book 2.
 The new, 13-inch model ($1,499 to start, $1,999 as reviewed) continues that tradition, showing off your work above all else, with a screen that pops off of the keyboard to become a tablet.

-It has the same modern, innovative design as the last version, but with the option of an 8th Gen Intel CPU and Nvidia GeForce GTX 1050 GPU.
+It has the same modern, innovative design as the last version, but with an 8th Gen Intel CPU and optional Nvidia GeForce GTX 1050 GPU.
 Just imagine using a device that's powerful enough to edit video in laptop mode and versatile enough to let you draw or take notes in tablet mode.
 Sure, the Surface Book 2 is expensive, particularly when compared to other high-end ultraportables, but there's no other device on the market that gives you this much performance and battery life in a detachable form factor.

 You might not notice by looking at it, but yes, this is a brand-new laptop.
 From the outside, the Surface Book 2 hasn't changed much from its prior iteration, and it maintains its greatest trick: detaching from the keyboard to turn into a tablet.
 It's still gray magnesium with a reflective Windows logo stamped on the lid.
 And, in Surface Book tradition, it doesn't close, prevented from doing so by its fulcrum hinge.